 Sorry, I got a little distracted there.
 Chadha, who was born in Kenya, raised in London, and is married to a Japanese-American, seems attracted to ethnic multi-tasking.
 Her "What's Cooking?" is set in Los Angeles and tells parallel stories about families with Vietnamese, African-American, Mexican and Jewish roots.
 "Bend It Like Beckham" was about a London girl from a Kenyan family with Punjabi roots, who wants to play soccer.

 In "Bride and Prejudice" she once again transcends boundaries.
 This is not a Bollywood movie, but a Hollywood musical comedy incorporating Bollywood elements.
 Her characters burst into song and dance at the slightest provocation, backed up by a dance corps that materializes with the second verse and disappears at the end of the scene.
+When she get's caught flippantly writing off a bad diagnosis with, "It's nothing" she ends up giving a marvelous explanation that includes philosophy sematics and crazy possibly inspired by Rev Sales' treatise In Search Of Nothing.
+Throwing existentialism into a family argument over nothing is hilarious.
 That's Bollywood.
 So is the emphasis on the mother and father; the lovers in most American romantic comedies seem to be orphans.
 And she employs the Bollywood strategy for using color, which comes down to: If it's a color, use it.

 Will Darcy (Martin Henderson) is a rich young New York hotel man, visiting India because his old friend from London, Balraj (Naveen Andrews) is the best man at a wedding.
 The Bakshi family is friendly with the family of the bride, and Mrs. Bakshi (Nadira Babbar) hopes her four daughters can meet eligible husbands at the event.
 That strategy works immediately for Balraj and Jaya Bakshi (Namrata Shirodkar), Lalita's older sister.
 For them, it's love at first sight.
 For Darcy and Lalita, it's not.